 A city like Florence, well known for its amazing art collections, monumental architecture and rich historic past can sometimes have you forget about the natural beauty that abounds in the form of well maintained gardens and parks.
-Even then, when you do think about them, it is places like Boboli Gardens, the colorful iris and rose gardens, even the Botanical garden in the city center that come to mind first.
+And then, when you do think about them, it is places like Boboli Gardens, the colorful iris and rose gardens, and even the Botanical Garden in the city center that come to mind first.

-The magical silence and stunning architecture in the Bardini Gardens seems to get lost in the crowd of places to visit while in Florence.
+The magical silence and stunning architecture in the Bardini Gardens seem to get lost in the crowd of places to visit while in Florence.

 Virtually unknown, and many times almost deserted, this 4 hectare garden was recently restored to part of its original glory and is now slowly being rediscovered by the locals and guests to the city of Florence.
-First time visitors to the Renaissance city just might not have time to fit it into their already full itinerary however those who are coming back to Florence again (and again and again) should really find time to walk the grounds; in an hour you can do it all easily and calmly.
-Because that is what this garden deserves, time for a short stroll that will sooth your soul.
+First time visitors to the Renaissance city just might not have time to fit it into their already full itinerary; however, those who are coming back to Florence again (and again and again) should really find time to walk the grounds.
+In an hour you can stroll the entire garden easily and calmly, and that is what this garden deserves: time for a short stroll that will sooth your soul.

 Early Morning Hours & Twilight Vistas

-The first round of blooms were already decorating the gardens and the Wisteria tunnel was in the beginning of its spectacular show.
-It was the perfect moment to admire the Baroque style stairwell and the seasonal mini gardens on each terrace.
+The first round of blooms were already decorating the gardens and the Wisteria tunnel was in the beginning of its spectacular show (mid April - beginning of May).
+It was the perfect moment to admire the Baroque style stairwell and the seasonal mini-gardens on each terrace.

 The baroque flight of steps is the most picturesque part of the garden, with its viewpoint over the city and the six fountains with their multi-material mosaic bottoms.

-Then I turned around and the skyline of Florence spread from left to right, I was close enough to admire the detail on the major monuments but the distance created a buffer for the daily noise of the city.
-Each time I moved up to a new level, surprising views opened up over Florence, framed by the various trees in the garden that were in bloom.
-The panoramic views were decidedly a winning feature of the gardens.
+If turn around at this point, the skyline of Florence will spread from left to right.
+You will be close enough to admire the detail on the major monuments, but the distance creates a buffer for the daily noise of the city.
+Each time you move up to a new level, surprising views opened up over Florence, framed by the various trees in the garden that were in bloom.
+The panoramic views are decidedly a winning feature of the gardens.

 Find the Gardens at the Back Door to Florence

 You will need to venture over to “Oltrarno” to find the two entrances to the Giardino Bardini.
 One is located at Via dei Bardi 1r, close to the Museum of Stefano Bardini and the Ponte alle Grazie.
-You might find yourself looking for a green area or a picturesque garden gate, however, when you enter from here you go first into a building where you will find the ticket office, and then take an elevator up to the gardens.
+You might find yourself looking for a green area or a picturesque garden gate; however, when you enter from here you go first into a stone building where you will find the ticket office.
+From here you will take an elevator up to the gardens.
 The entrance walk into the gardens will have Florence to your back, and if you turn around you will have a view over the red terracotta rooftops and the Arno River.

 Another entrance is from Costa San Giorgio 2, right next to the Fortezza Belvedere, Montecuccoli Hill, the medieval wall and the exit of the Boboli Gardens.
-This access is actually very convenient since the entrance ticket to the garden is also valid for the Argenti Museum, the Costume Gallery, the Porcelain Museum and the Boboli Gardens.
 The entrance to the Villa Bardini, where you will find a variety of temporary exhibits, is a separate ticket.